thusharaprabhakaran/react-doctor-appointment/README.md

 ## What Feature You will Find Here ?
 - Dynamic Home page which landing page for all user
 - Admin Dashboard and User Dashboard
-- User Login Page (Login Page i have tried handle all kinds of validation and make it professional you should look at his once)
+- User Login Page
-- User selecte appointment | patient can chose doctor and get doctor information also see there appointed information
+- User select appointment
-- select doctor and see my appointment date
+- Select doctor and see my appointment date
 - CRUD operation and many more
 - Responsiveness and Dyanmic Header and Preloader